rsonger/software-engineering-lab/_posts/2025-05-07-vectors_and_matrices.md

 ---
 ## Standard Vector Functions
 Standard vector functions are simple examples of vector functions.
-These include the *zero function*, which converts any vector to the zero vector, and the *identity function*, which returns the input vector as it is:
+These include the *zero function*, which converts any vector to the zero vector, and the *identity function*, which always returns the input vector without change:

 <span id="zero-function">**Zero Function**</span>
 $$ F\left( \langle v_1,v_2 \rangle \right) = \langle v_1 \cdot 0,v_2 \cdot 0 \rangle = \langle 0,0 \rangle $$